solemnsky/solemnsky/docs/README.md

 ## Global Structure

-To supplement the per-component documentation present in the code, this directory contains an overview of solemnsky's design, in three components:
+To supplement the per-component documentation present in the code, this directory contains a narrative overview of solemnsky's design, in three components:

  * `engine.md`: The `sky` namespace and control types.
 The core of solemnsky.
 Corresponds to `src/sky` and `src/util`.
  * `client.md`: The `ui` namespace, and the game client.
 The UI of solemnsky.
 Corresponds to `src/ui` and `src/client`
  * `server.md`: The game server.
 Corresponds to `src/server`.

+This is further supplemented by some rough UML sketches in `uml/`.